How to Master the Tiny Habits That Will Help You Reach Your Potential

 Specifically, Clear recommends using what he calls the two-minute rule.
 “The basic idea is you take whatever habit you’re trying to build and scale it down until it’s just two minutes or less.
 ‘Read 40 books a year’ becomes ‘read one page.’
 ‘Do yoga four days a week’ becomes ‘take out my yoga mat.’
 The point is simply focus on what will get you started and build from there.

 4. Make it satisfying.

 To make a habit satisfying, Clear recommends tracking it on a calendar or through some other visual device to give you a sense of immediate satisfaction from doing it—and then, recognizing that we all will miss out on a new habit from time to time, simply commit to never miss twice.

 “It’s almost never the first mistake that ruins you,” he says.
 “It’s the spiral of repeated mistakes that follows.
 If you can cut that off at the source, then you find that it doesn’t matter too much in the long run.”

-* James Clear will be speaking at the 2019 Pennsylvania Conference for Women and spoke at the 2018 Massachusetts Conference for Women.
+* James Clear spoke at the 2019 Pennsylvania Conference for Women and at the 2018 Massachusetts Conference for Women.
 This article is based on his 2018 talk.